-This time of year, I’m typically hired to write about rosé.
-It is THE wine of summer these days.
+As a freelance wine writer, I’m typically hired to write about rosé in spring and summer.
 And that’s wonderful.
 I love rosé.
 It’s made from red wine grapes removed from the skin so that the resulting wine is generally light and crisp–perfect for summer.
 So why should you drink Champagne in summer when the rosé is plentiful?

-Champagne is also generally crisp and refreshing and, in my humble opinion, sparkling wine is the most fun wine style around.
+Because Champagne possesses many of the qualities that make rosé such an ideal summer drink.
+Champagne is generally crisp and refreshing and, in my humble opinion, sparkling wine is the most fun wine style around.
 And don’t you want to have some fun this summer?

 Some great reasons (excuses) to drink Champagne in summer